ngi-nix/PDKMaster/README.md

 # Description

-PDK Master is a tool to manange foundry PDK for ASIC design.
+PDK Master is a tool to manange foundry PDK for ASIC design and a framework for designing circuits and layouts in those technologies.
 It's mainly a work in progress.

-# Copyright and licensing

-git is used to track copyright of the code in this project.
-Code in this repository is licensed under GNU General Public License v2.0 (see LICENSE) or later.

 # Installation